Tim-Smans/gh-dir-clone/README.md

 Feel free to contribute or suggest improvements!

 ## Todo
-If you have any requests to add please send me a message at:
+If you have any requests to add please leave a message in the discussions tab of the repository

-`tim.smans@outlook.com`

 - Add support for private repositories
 - Add a way to support the github API personal access tokens